Prominent Turkish journalist attacked in latest sign of pressure on media

 "We see that it was an organised, planned attack," Ergin was quoted as saying in Hurriyet Daily News.

-Ergin did not say who he thought might be behind the attack, which cames just weeks after prosecutors launched an investigation into the newspaper's owner, Dogan Media Group, on accusations of "terrorism propaganda".
+Hakan was treated for a broken nose and ribs, the newspaper said.
+The attack comes just weeks after prosecutors launched an investigation into the paper's owner, Dogan Media Group , for alleged "terrorism propaganda".

-Hurriyet website reported that Hakan's assailants were detained shortly after the attack, and had told police the incident was sparked by an altercation in traffic.

 Hurriyet has been singled out for criticism from Erdogan as the government struggles to control a surge in Kurdish militant violence in the southeast.

-Tensions rose further after the ruling AK Party that Erdogan founded lost its parliamentary majority in June general elections, and failed coalition talks prompted a snap election, due on Nov.
-1.
+Tensions have been further ratcheted up after Erdogan's ruling AK Party lost its parliamentary majority in June general elections, and failed coalition talks prompted a snap election, due November 1.

+In an initial reaction, a senior AKP official denounced the attack.
+"Turkey is democracy, there is a state of law.
+We do not approve of or accept this attack," Ayhan Sefer Ustun told Reuters.

 Turkey has dropped down press freedom league tables under Erdogan, currently ranking 149th out of 180 in the Reporters Without Borders Press Freedom Index.